devpkiconix/reactml/README.md

       children:
         - tag: yy
 ```
+  - `state` node describes the initial state to be set in redux.
+It's initialized in the node provided by `stateNodeName`.
   - `Name` is the name of the view.
 This needs to be supplied to the top-level reactml component.
   -  `state-to-props` - describes redux state to props for the component (`mapStateToProps`).
 The keys in this table are property names, and the values are the state names.
 The state names can be specified in dot-delimited format.
 E.g. user.address.street.
   - `view`: Tree of react components
   - `tag`: React element to be rendered.